 This class focuses on developing individual fitness routines specifically tailored to each student.
 Classroom settings as well as application of the material in the fitness center are utilized to teach the subject.
 Students receive individual instruction in total body strength training, body core stability, flexibility and agility as well as explosive power, speed and quickness.
 This class is available to anyone who is interested in learning lifetime fitness concepts and wellness activities.
-This class may be taken more than once.
+This class may be repeated